Steps of the eviction process in Connecticut:

 The summons and complaint must be served on the tenant by the state marshal, constable, or other “proper” officer at least 12 days prior to the eviction hearing through one of the following methods:

-- Giving a copy to the tenant in person; or
+- Giving a copy to the tenant in person

-- Leaving a copy at the tenant’s usual residence.
+- Leaving a copy at the tenant’s usual residence

-It is important to note that Connecticut law does not require a copy of the summons and complaint to be mailed to the tenant if the copies are left at the tenant’s residence.
+Connecticut law does not require a copy of the summons and complaint to be mailed to the tenant if the copies are left at the tenant’s residence.
 However, it does require a signature on the summons for the county clerk to record.

-If the tenant hasn’t filed an appearance two days after the date listed on the summons, the landlord may request a default judgment against the tenant, meaning no hearing will be held and the court will order the tenant to move out of the rental unit.
+Connecticut tenants must file an appearance, or the court will issue a default judgment in favor of the landlord.
+If the tenant hasn’t filed an appearance 2 days after the date listed on the summons, the landlord may request a default judgment against the tenant, meaning no hearing will be held and the court will order the tenant to move out of the rental unit.

 Tenants have 2 days after the date listed on the summons to file an answer.
 If there is no answer that is received by that date, but the appearance has been received, landlords must file a motion for default judgment which is also served on the tenant.